Camp Lejeune Birth Defects

 How much does Camp Lejeune pay for birth defects?

-Currently, there is no way to know how much payouts will be for Camp Lejeune birth defects and other related issues.
+Currently, there’s no way to know how much payouts will be for Camp Lejeune birth defects and other related issues.
 However, some legal experts have begun projecting what Camp Lejeune settlements may look like.

 Here are estimated payouts for Camp Lejeune lawsuits: